-Here you can see over 1000 university-owned artworks by some of the most exciting artists of the last 50 years, including Patrick Heron, Terry Frost, Bridget Riley, Richard Deacon, Catherine Yass, Glenn Ligon, and many others.
+The University of Warwick owns over 1000 artworks by some of the most exciting artists of the last 60 years, including Patrick Heron, Terry Frost, Bridget Riley, Richard Deacon, Catherine Yass, Glenn Ligon, and many others.
 We hope they will inspire you to visit campus to see the works in our buildings and to explore our Sculpture Park in the beautiful grounds of the campus.
-Entry is free.
+Entry is free and you are very welcome.
+Visit Warwick Arts Centre for more information, maps and trails.

 The "new" universities